metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Brady's depth receivers are letting him down.
 That and Kansas City has found a solution here on defense, blitzing an overmatched offensive line.
 Combine that with a lack of a run game and it makes things almost impossible for New England here.

+You take away Edelman and James White, you're left with a dysfunctional Patriots offense.
+Belichick and Brady poured their hearts into this game and still lost.

 ***

 ## Ravens @ Bills